-Assisted living homes in Alaska provide a homelike residence for people who are elderly or need help with activities of daily living (ADLs) like eating and bathing.
-Room and board with meals is standard, and personal or healthcare services beyond just help with ADLs may also be provided.
+Assisted living homes in Alaska provide room and board for people who are elderly or need help.
+That mainly includes assistance with activities of daily living (ADLs) like eating and bathing but they also provide healthcare and nursing services.

-Unlike most other states, Alaska does not have additional rules for assisted living homes with Alzheimer’s units, except that a special alarm system should be installed that alerts staff if someone with dementia wanders out of the building.
-Training is required for all staff to care for assisted-living residents, but there is no additional training required in homes that serve people with dementia (most states do require additional training).
+Unlike most other states, Alaska does not have additional rules for Alzheimer’s units in assisted living homes.
+The two exceptions are that a special alarm system has to be installed that alerts staff if someone wanders out of the building.
+The second difference is that there isn’t extra training required to learn how to care for dementia patients.
+Training is required for all staff that cares for assisted living patients.

 – Which activities of daily living (ADLs) the person can and cannot do themselves